If you can, think back to life before the internet came to the masses.

 To avoid the unbalanced review processes—and its negative ramifications—Wiedman recommend 360-degree assessments: “In a 360-degree assessment, customers (as well as supervisors, colleagues, and subordinates) would have a direct voice in an associate’s appraisal.
 So it is a good bet that smart associates would be cognizant of the concerns of multiple constituencies.
 Further, a strong performance in one area … might offset a marginal performance in another.
 Thus, the 360-degree assessment gives a much more balanced view of an employee’s contribution to the success of the organization.”
 When employers identify those areas where the employee is successful, it will build employee morale.
 At the same time, performance reviews can be used to improve weak areas by implementing strategic plans for each employee’s further success.

 Employee performance management software brings about performance automation, which paves the way for improvement in almost every area.
 Thomas Grobicki, CEO of Avilar Technologies, breaks down the benefits of new technologies in performance management like this: “Automation to handle the mundane aspects of reviews is a given.
 Reviews are being conducted all year long with highly individual and tailored approaches.
 Employers are using activities like performance journals, performance planning, performance coaching, peer reviews, as well as competency management to expand the picture they have of the employee.”

 With automation, business leaders can do more to improve performance in less time than they used to.
-From Pennington: “The benefit [of technology] is that it provides a more efficient and effective tool for capturing and sharing information.
+Enterprise performance management software is available to almost all company sizes, and can work to any company’s advantage.
+Pennington: “The benefit [of technology] is that it provides a more efficient and effective tool for capturing and sharing information.
 Performance management technology will continue to evolve to match the needs and preferences of users.”